 Impact drivers and poorly fitting nut drivers can both damage the protective coating on the screw head which will affect durability.
-It is the roofer’s responsibility to ensure that his method of installing screws does not cause damage.
+It is the roofer’s responsibility to ensure the method of installing screws does not cause damage.

-Screw points, method of driving, and thread design all have an impact of pull-out capacity; so in critical situations, the specific screw and method of installation must be specified.
+Screw points, method of driving, and thread design all have an impact on pull-out capacity; so in critical situations, the specific screw and method of installation must be specified.